 The Unit Trust meets its working capital requirements through commitments made by the unitholders.
-As at 31 December 2022, the Unit Trust has outstanding undrawn capital commitments of GBP 56,250,000 (2021: GBP 56,250,000).
+As at 31 December 2023, the Unit Trust has outstanding undrawn capital commitments of GBP 56,250,000 (2022: GBP 56,250,000).
 The Unit Trust receives ongoing distribution from its investments.
-The Trustee has assessed the projected cash flows and concluded that the Unit Trust has available funds to meet its long-term obligations.